 Congressman Chris Collins represents New York’s 27th Congressional District in the House of Representatives.
 The 27th District of New York includes 105 towns spread out over eight counties in Western New York and the Finger Lakes.
 The residents of NY-27 first elected Mr. Collins to Congress in November of 2012 and he won reelection in November of 2016.

-Congressman Collins is a member of the House Energy and Commerce Committee where he serves on three subcommittees: Health Subcommittee, Communications and Technology Subcommittee, and the Oversight and Investigations Subcommittee.
+Congressman Collins is a member of the House Energy and Commerce Committee where he serves on three subcommittees: Health, Communications and Technology, and Oversight and Investigations.

 Previously, Congressman Collins served on the House Small Business, Agriculture and Science, Space and Technology committees.

-Chris comes to Capitol Hill with both private and public sector experience.
+Chris comes to Capitol Hill with extensive experience in both the private and public sectors.
 Before serving as Erie County Executive, Chris built a career as a business owner and entrepreneur, creating and saving hundreds of American jobs.

 Private Sector Businessman

 Chris Collins is a successful small businessman with 36 years in the private sector, saving and creating hundreds of good-paying jobs in Erie, Niagara, and Monroe counties.
 His current companies include:

 - Bloch Industries – Kitchen cabinet and commercial casework company

 - Easom Automation - Automation systems including conveyors and lifts